alertmanager/alert_manager/README.md

 - The alert manager runs mostly on the search head (since we use the App Key Value Store)
 - Due to the usage of the App Key Value Store, there's no compatibility with Search Head Clustering (SHC) introduced in Splunk v6.2
 - The Alert Manager runs a script every 30 seconds (as a scripted input) to search for incidents that should be resolved after their ttl is reached
+- Even if you forward events from the Search Head to the indexer, be sure to enable the alerts index (or your own one) on the Search Head.
+Since we talk with the REST API on the Search Head, Splunk requires to have the index enabled when creating events trough the API

 ### Alert Manager Settings
 1. Configure global settings in the App's setup page (Manage Apps -> Alert Manager -> Set up)